-If spending money makes you feel good, spending it wisely makes you feel even better – because, in the end, not every spending can be considered as a professional expense…
+If spending money makes you feel good, spending it wisely makes you feel even better – because, at the end, not every spending can be considered as a professional expense…

 Professional expenses should meet these four criteria.
 For a given expense, should you answer “yes” to the 4 following questions, you can surely deduct it from your taxes:

 There are business expenses that are easily recognizable, like the purchase of your gown when you are a lawyer, or safety shoes when you are working in construction.

-Another straightforward example are your social contributions.
+Another straightforward example is your social contributions.
 You would not need to pay them if you were not self-employed: they are professional costs as well, all 100% deductible.

 Some expenses are only deductible for parts of the total amount: gifts to customers are deductible for 50%.
 Restaurant expenses are only deductible for 69%.

 Since all of these expenses might be a bit too much to remember together with how much they are deductible, we compiled a helpful list for you!